 Trauma or injury

 Poking things into your ear, such as cotton buds or sharp objects, can cause damage to the ear canal.
-(To avoid damage avoid poking anything in your ear, even if it itches or you think you have wax there.)
 This can cause soreness which usually goes away on its own.
-It may go on to get infected, however.
+It may go on to become infected, however.
 So if the pain does not settle, or if you start to have a discharge, see your doctor.

 The changes in pressure as a plane starts to descend commonly cause pain in the ear.
 This usually settles quickly.
-If pain carries on a few days after flying, you should see a doctor.
+Similar problems can happen when scuba diving or even when going down in a lift.
+If pain carries on a few days after flying or diving, you should see a doctor.

 Boils, spots and pimples

 Boils, spots and pimples can occur on the ear just like anywhere else on your body.
 If they are on the outside of the ear, you will be able to see them.
 If they are in the ear canal you may not be able to see where the pain is coming from.
-A small spot or boil will usually improve on its own with warm bathing and an antiseptic cream.
+A small spot or boil will usually improve on its own with warm bathing.
 However, if it is very large or red or painful, you may need to see a doctor for advice.
-It may need an antibiotic cream, an antibiotic medicine, or lancing with a needle.
+It may need an antibiotic medicine, or lancing with a needle.

 Pain coming from somewhere else (referred pain)